FedDAF: Federated Domain Adaptation Using Model Functional Distance: Introduction

-To solve this, federated domain adaptation (FDA) \cite{PengHZS2020fedadDA} has been proposed, where a target client improves its model performance by collaborating with source clients that have sufficient labeled data.
-However, most of the existing FDA methods \cite{PengHZS2020fedadDA,Feng2021Unsupervised_DA,WuG2021_fedDOMAIN,Zhao2024_more_better,Yao2022_MUTI_TARGET} are proposed to solve the issue of domain shift with the assumption of the availability of an ample amount of unlabeled target samples; tackling both the challenges of domain shift and limited target data has received less attention \cite{Jiang2024FedGP}.
+Existing methods address domain divergence through personalized federated learning (PFL) \citep{Fallahcorr2020,Wuieee2022,DinhTN20NeurIPS,li2021ditto,zhang2023fedcr,liu2023feddwa,zhang2020personalized,xu2023personalized}, which aims to customize each local model rather than maintaining a single global model.
+However, current PFL methods often require substantial amounts of labeled data to train these personalized models, which can be difficult for clients with limited labeled samples \citep{Jiang2024FedGP}.
+To solve this, federated domain adaptation (FDA) \citep{PengHZS2020fedadDA} has been proposed, where a target client improves its model performance by collaborating with source clients that have sufficient labeled data.
+However, most of the existing FDA methods \citep{PengHZS2020fedadDA,Feng2021Unsupervised_DA,WuG2021_fedDOMAIN,Zhao2024_more_better,Yao2022_MUTI_TARGET} are proposed to solve the issue of domain shift with the assumption of availability of a large number of unlabeled target samples; tackling both the challenges of domain shift and limited target data has received less attention \citep{Jiang2024FedGP}.
 Furthermore, existing methods designed to address both issues fail to share relevant information from source clients to the target client in a way that is tailored to the target's specific objectives, which is crucial for adapting the relevant source information based on the target domain.

 In this paper, we propose FedDAF, a method designed to address both domain shift and limited target data in Federated Domain Adaptation (FDA).
-Our approach focuses on sharing the maximum relevant information from source clients to the target client, based on the target client's specific objective.
-This is achieved by optimizing the target model so that it aligns with the target objective while remaining at a controlled distance from the global source model, which represents the average of all source clients.
+Our approach focuses on increasing the sharing of relevant information from source clients to the target client, based on the target client's specific objective.
+This is achieved by optimizing the target model at the optimum of the target objective, which is positioned at an optimized distance from the global source objective (the average of all source clients' objectives).
+To accomplish this, we introduce novel aggregation techniques for the global source model and the target's local model, leveraging their similarity.
+This similarity is computed using the model functional distance between them, which is determined by the mean gradient fields with respect to the target objective, built using target data.
+The similarity between two models is effectively measured through this functional distance, even when only limited samples are available.
+This method allows for the computation of similarity based on the target objective, ensuring that, despite limited sample data, the similarity measure remains reliable \citep{SongXWCS2023modelGIF}.
+The similarity-based aggregation of the source and target models is designed to increase the relevant information introduced into the target model from the source models, aligned with the target objective.
+We validate our proposed method through extensive experiments on real-world FDA frameworks, demonstrating that FedDAF outperforms various Federated Learning (FL), Personalized Federated Learning (PFL), and FDA methods in terms of performance.